 Imagine two different scenarios:

-- Scenario 1: You had a pre-workout drink on your way to the gym and then absolutely crushed your workout.
-Your heart rate is up, the endorphins are flowing, and, feeling great about yourself, you head out the door to go about your day.
+- Scenario 1: You had a pre-workout drink and absolutely crushed your workout.
+Your heart rate is up, the endorphins are flowing, and you're feeling great about yourself.
+After your workout, you head out the door to go about your day.

-- Scenario 2: Imagine the exact same scenario, but before you walk out the door, you lie with your feet elevated and breath deeply for 3-5 minutes.
+- Scenario 2: Imagine the exact same scenario, but before you walk out the door, you lie with your feet elevated and breathe deeply for 3-5 minutes.

 In which example will you recover faster?
-While I don't think they've done any research on this yet, I strongly believe that kick-starting the recovery process prior to leaving the gym will boost your results.
+I strongly believe that kick-starting the recovery process prior to leaving the gym will boost your results.

 3 Ways to Improve and Expedite Recovery